danielnbarbosa/drlnd_navigation/README.md

+This project is being done as part of the [Udacity Deep Reinforcement Learning Nanodegree](https://www.udacity.com/course/deep-reinforcement-learning-nanodegree--nd893), a four month course that I am enrolled in.

-Use [reinforcement learning](https://en.wikipedia.org/wiki/Reinforcement_learning) to train an agent inside a [Unity-ML](https://github.com/Unity-Technologies/ml-agents) environment.
+We will use reinforcement learning to train an agent inside a [Unity-ML](https://github.com/Unity-Technologies/ml-agents) environment.
 In particular we will be working in an environment similar to the [Banana Collector](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Learning-Environment-Examples.md#banana-collector), however this will be a simplified version using a single agent, a smaller state space and a discrete action space.
 This will make it an ideal candidate to leverage a Deep Q Network (DQN).

-This project is being done as part of the [Udacity Deep Reinforcement Learning Nanodegree](Environment solved in 327 episodes!
-Average Score: 13.06), a four month course that I am enrolled in.

-# Environment Description
+### Environment Description

+The environment is a open 3D space that the agent will need to navigate.
+The goal is to collect as many good bananas as possible while avoiding bad ones.
 A reward of +1 is provided for collecting a yellow banana, and a reward of -1 is provided for collecting a blue banana.
-The goal of the agent is to collect as many yellow bananas as possible while avoiding blue bananas.

 The state space has 37 dimensions and contains the agent's velocity, along with ray-based perception of objects around the agent's forward direction.
 Given this information, the agent has to learn how to best select actions.
 Four discrete actions are available, corresponding to: